Sharad Kumar (athlete): Career

 Sharad made his international debut in 2010 at the Asian Para Games in Guangzhou.
 In January 2012, he jumped 1.64m, thus qualifying for the 2012 Paralympics.
 In April 2012, with a jump of 1.75m at the Malaysian Open Para athletics championship, he became world no. 1 at the age of 19.

 However he missed the London Paralympics after testing positive for a banned drug.
-He made his comeback in the 2014 Para Asian Games, where he won gold by clearing 1.80m, breaking a 12-year Asian Games record and also regaining the world no. 1 spot.
+He made his comeback in the 2014 Asian Para Games, where he won gold by clearing 1.80m, breaking a 12-year Asian Games record and also regained the World No. 1 spot.
 He participated in the Rio Paralympics 2016, finishing at sixth position with a best of 1.77m.
 He started training under Mr. Satyanarayana, National Para Athletics Coach since March 2015.
 He won Silver in 2017 World ParaAthletics Championships with a jump of 1.84m.

 He won Gold Medal in 2018 Para Asían Games Jakarta setting a new Game Record and Continental Record by jumping 1.90m.